|

 too cheap, we esteem too lightly: it is dearness only

-things; the decayed and degraded state of moral and
+the ugliest of things; the decayed and degraded state of moral

 is much worse.
 A man who has nothing for which he is